 The PwC report recounted how a tech company offered employees a subsidy covering the cost of a smartwatch.
 The company’s employees can track their activity with the smartwatch and convert these into points, which can then be used to redeem merchandise or donate to charity.

-It’s an ideal example of putting wearables to work to benefit both employer and employee.
+It’s an ideal example of workplace wearables benefitting both the employer and employee.
 In the above case, the company translated the smartwatch investment into reduced costs for employee health care, time off taken for sick leaves, and even improved productivity.
 The employees, on the other hand, had more motivation and a better means to track their health and fitness while either rewarding themselves with merchandise or helping a charity.

 Influencing, tracking and increasing productivity